-Find the perfect blend of urban and rural living in Latrobe
+Find the perfect blend of urban and rural living in the City of Latrobe Victoria

-Home to well over 75,000 people, the City of Latrobe is a thriving community at the heart of Victoria's Latrobe Valley in the centre of Gippsland.
+Home to well over 75,000 people, the City of Latrobe Victoria is a thriving community at the heart of the Latrobe Valley in the centre of Gippsland.
 The beautiful area is composed of four major towns of Moe, Morwell, Traralgon, and Churchill and other outlying townships.

 As the only regional city located in eastern Victoria, Latrobe's residents can enjoy the best of both worlds.
 The City is less than two hours away from Melbourne by car and an hour away from the coast, providing the perfect blend of coastal, urban, and rural living.

-Bursting with opportunity for commercial, business, and agricultural developers, the City offers access to a vibrant way of life.
+Bursting with opportunity for commercial, business, and agricultural developers, the City of Latrobe Victoria offers access to a vibrant way of life.
 Better yet, there are plenty of recreational and leisure activities on offer, allowing residents of all ages and backgrounds to combine work and play.

-With a temperate climate and a significant average annual rainfall, the City of Latrobe is prone to signficant temperature changes and distinct seasonal changes.
+With a temperate climate and a significant average annual rainfall, the City of Latrobe Victoria is prone to significant temperature changes and distinct seasonal changes.
 Agricultural production centres primarily around animal farming.

-Farming in Latrobe is not limited to the production of meat and dairy products - small farms abound, like local business Serenity Alpacas.
+Farming in the City of Latrobe Victoria is not limited to the production of meat and dairy products - small farms abound, like local business Serenity Alpacas.
 Image credit to Latrobe City Council

-The City of Latrobe, like the rest of the Latrobe Valley, is dominated by modified pastures that cater towards dairy and cattle farms.
+The City of Latrobe Victoria, like the rest of the Latrobe Valley, is dominated by modified pastures that cater towards dairy and cattle farms.
 Australia’s 5th largest dairy processor, Lion Dairy & Drinks, has a base in the City.

 Forestry is also a significant part of the agricultural activity of Latrobe.
-Few know that the city is actually home to the largest paper mill in Australia.
-Paper product and wood product manufacturing are leading sectors, giving options to farmers who are less inclined towards livestock.
+Few know that the City is actually home to the largest paper mill in Australia.
+Paper product and wood product manufacturing are leading sectors in the City of Latrobe Victoria, giving options to farmers who are less inclined towards livestock farming.

 Industry in Latrobe

-Latrobe is the centre of Victoria’s energy industry, which derives from its mining and burning of brown coal.
+The City of Latrobe Victoria is the centre of Victoria’s energy industry, which derives from its mining and burning of brown coal.
 Its largest export is electricity – in fact, the City has one of the largest brown coal reserves in the world!

 The area produces 85% of Victoria’s electricity and also supplies electricity to New South Wales and Tasmania.
-The area is home to the four most productive thermal power stations in the country, with power plants in the City and across the Latrobe Valley.
+It is home to the four most productive thermal power stations in the country, with power plants in the City and across the Latrobe Valley.

 Latrobe boasts an exciting year-round events' calendar, ranging from arts and culture exhibitions to big sporting events and musical performances.
 There’s something for everyone in this bustling regional centre.